rsvim/rfc/6-ColoringSystem.md

 - For helix, it embeds treesitter queries in its [runtime/queries](https://github.com/helix-editor/helix/tree/master/runtime/queries) folder (each language also needs a `query` file to define how editors can query the tokens from treesitter), themes in its [runtime/themes](https://github.com/helix-editor/helix/tree/master/runtime/themes).

 A theme config file actually maps each token to its color (RGB, css name, terminal ansi code) and visual effects (underline, bold, italic).

+## Ecosystem

+All the popular editors have their community to continuously contributions to the syntaxes and themes.
+This requrie a lot of time and efforts.

+- Vim: Programming languages will maintain a `.vim` syntax file, to help developers to use their language with Vim/Neovim editors.
+- Sublime-text: Programming languages will maintain a `.sublime-syntax` syntax file, to help developers to use their language with sublime-text editor (and all the editors/viewers compatible with it).
+- VsCode: Programming languages will maintain a `.tmLanguage.json` syntax file, to help developers to use their language with vscode editor (and all the editors/viewers compatible with it).
+- Treesitter: Many programming languages will maintain its `parser.c` parser, to help developers to use their language with treesitter embedded editors.

+Compared the syntax configs and parsers, only creating a syntax engine and specifications is easy, but building a whole community for all the popular programming languages is hard.
+It may takes many years.

+Thus I believe we should choose a ready-to-work syntax engine, and leverage the existing community.